Lillie Bridge Grounds: Cricket

 Middlesex County Cricket Club moved to Lillie Bridge in 1869.
 WG Grace scored several centuries here before the MCCC left in 1872 to find better quality turf at Lord's.
 The club nearly folded at this time, a vote for continuing being won 7–6.

 The grounds today

 The LNWR opened its Brompton and Fulham Goods and Coal Station on the site in 1892.
 This was closed in the 1960s and the site was used for many years as a car park serving the Earls Court Exhibition Centre.
-From 2012–2017 the site was being redeveloped as part of the Lillie Square housing scheme.
+From 2012 to 2017 the site was being redeveloped as part of the Lillie Square housing scheme.